 Researchers at Oregon State University have developed two new modified toy car designs for children with disabilities in an effort to encourage them to further explore, play and engage in physical and social activities.

 The new cars were developed under the umbrella of the “Go Baby Go” program at OSU, which provides modified, ride-on toy cars to young children with disabilities so they can move around independently.
 Independent movement has been linked to a wide range of developmental benefits in young children.

 The sit-to-stand car is a modified version of the original Go Baby Go car, but encourages the child to stand up in order to activate the switch that makes the car move.
 The goal is to encourage the physical skills of pulling up to stand, bear weight and balance, while also fostering more interaction with peers.

 The “Throw Baby Throw” car is a modified toy car that uses a toy pitching machine to throw foam balls.
 The goal is to provide a way for children who have upper extremity limits to participate in throwing, a fundamental motor skill, while also facilitating socialization.

-“Both of these devices are designed to encourage movement and social interaction, which are critical developmental skills for all young children,” said Sam Logan, an assistant professor of kinesiology in the College of Public Health and Human Sciences at OSU and leader of the university’s Go Baby Go program.
+“Both of these devices are designed to encourage movement and social interaction, which are critical developmental skills for all young children,” says Sam Logan, an assistant professor of kinesiology in the College of Public Health and Human Sciences at OSU and leader of the university’s Go Baby Go program.

 The two new car designs were featured in a technical report published recently in the journal Frontiers in Robotics and AI.
 A study of a child using the sit-to-stand car also was recently published in the journal Pediatric Physical Therapy; researchers found the child was more engaged with peers when using the sit-to-stand car.